GMOD/jbrowse-components/website/docs/quickstart_admin.md

 ### Adding an Assembly

 A key first step in configuring a genome browser is adding an assembly to view.
-In order to do this, use the navigation bar to open up the Assembly Manager (`Admin > Open Assembly Manager`)
+In order to do this, use the navigation bar to open up the Assembly Manager (`Admin > Open Assembly Manager`).

 This opens up a table which can be used to create, edit, and delete assemblies in your application